-Once you've finished reviewing your assessment, click the "Finish" button in the upper right corner.
+When you're finished with your assessment click the Finish button in the top right corner.

 Now it's time to invite your candidates to the assessment.
 You can do this in two ways: by email or by sharing a direct URL to the assessment.

 - By public link: You can copy the URL to share directly with candidates in your own way.
 For instance, you can send it in a personal email or post it on your website or job board.